shivratanrajvi/Database-Migration-with-Database-Migration-service-in-AWS/STEP-1.md

 The on-premises environment is a virtual web server (simulated using EC2) and a self-managed mariaDB database server (also simulated via EC2)
 You will be migrating this into AWS and running the architecture on an EC2 webserver and RDS managed SQL database.

-This advanced demo consists of 6s :-
+This advanced demo consists of 5 Steps :-

 - STEP 1 : Provision the environment and review tasks **<= THIS STAGE**
 - STEP 2 : Establish Private Connectivity Between the environments (VPC Peer)